dotnet/roslyn/docs/features/incremental-generators.md

 This area is particularly nice for optimization, as we can efficiently eliminate a significant number of syntax nodes and edits before even needing to call the provided `predicate` from the user, avoiding realizing a significant number of `SyntaxNode` instances.
-Roslyn can even further optimize this by tracking whether not a given attribute could possibly the attribute the generator cares about by maintaining a small alias cache and comparing type names as an initial heuristic.
+Roslyn can even further optimize this by tracking whether or not a given attribute could possibly be the attribute the generator cares about by maintaining a small index and comparing type names as an initial heuristic.
-This cache is cheap to maintain and, importantly, can only have false postives, not false negatives.
+This index is cheap to maintain and, importantly, can only have false postives, not false negatives.
 This allows us to eliminate 99% of syntax in a Compilation from ever needing to be checked for semantic information (to eliminate false positives from the heuristic cache) or by the user `predicate` function (saving a significant number of